chris54721/OpenMCAuthenticator/README.md

 ```

 ###Refresh
-Use `OpenMCAuthenticator.refresh` to request a new token by providing an old (but valid) one.
+Use `OpenMCAuthenticator.refresh` to request a new token by providing a valid one and the client token used to get the token in the first place.
+**The token has to be the same to the one returned when getting the access token!** See the [Client tokens](https://github.com/Chris54721/OpenMCAuthenticator#client-tokens) section for more info.
 ```
 try {
-  RefreshResponse refreshResponse = OpenMCAuthenticator.refresh("old accessToken");
+  RefreshResponse refreshResponse = OpenMCAuthenticator.refresh("old accessToken", "used clientToken");
   String authToken = refreshResponse.getAccessToken();
 } catch(ResponseException e) {
   // handle exception